 The Qualifying Examinations are written comprehensive examinations administered to doctoral students near the completion of their course work and Early Research Experience.
-Written verification of the completion of the Early Research Experience requirement must be filed in the department and the Student Academic Affairs Office.
+Written verification of the completion of the Early Research Experience requirement must be filed in the Academic and Instructional Services Office.

-The examinations are scheduled by faculty advisers through their department office.
+The examinations are scheduled by faculty advisers through the Academic and Instructional Services Office.
 Purposes of the qualifying examinations in the College of Education include: assessment of the candidate's breadth in the discipline and depth in areas of interest; providing opportunity to explore, make connections, and integrate content in the discipline.
 The exam is comprised of the following parts: